Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple Watch vs Garmin: Companion apps

 The Apple Fitness app is Apple’s, well, fitness-tracking app.
-It’s quite basic, in that it only shows your tracked fitness data from your Apple Watch or other Apple devices, including a summary of your daily activity, recent workouts, fitness and exercise trends, and any awards or achievements you’ve earned.
-Apple Fitness Plus requires a subscription and offers more training features, fitness classes, and resources but we’ll cover more on that below.
+It’s quite basic in that it only shows your tracked fitness data from your Apple Watch or other Apple devices, including a summary of your daily activity, recent workouts, fitness and exercise trends, and any awards or achievements you’ve earned.
+Apple Fitness Plus requires a subscription and offers more training features, fitness classes, and resources, but we’ll cover more on that below.

 Premium features

 You can access Apple Fitness Plus through the App Store or via an Apple TV.
-One of the best parts of the platform is being able to exercise along with a workout video on your television and if wearing an Apple Watch, see your heart rate data on the big screen.
+One of the best parts of the platform is being able to exercise along with a workout video on your television and if you are wearing an Apple Watch, see your heart rate data on the big screen.
 Your Apple Watch will also automatically record the workout in the Apple Fitness app, so you don’t need to spend time setting up a specific workout in the app.
 We thoroughly enjoyed the service during our Apple Fitness review period, finding it both entertaining and refreshing.
 A free three-month trial comes with all new Apple Watch purchases.

 Apple Watch vs Garmin: Which ecosystem is right for you?